You are here: > Thyroid NZ Home > Thyroid awareness

 We recommend that you do the neck-check regularly.
 If you have any of the above signs, please, visit your doctor.
 If you suffer from one or more other symptoms of thyroid disease, again, see your doctor.

 Every year, international thyroid awareness week highlights a special topic.
-In 2023, the topic is “Thyroid and Genetics”.
+In 2026, the topic is “Thyroid and Nutrition”.

 You can help raise thyroid awareness by printing the information on this page as well as the information about the neck-check, and put them on bulletin boards in community centres, medical centres, pharmacies and other places where people might notice them.